Fort Boyard (game show): Suspension of Russian version

 Since March 2022, due to the Russian invasion of Ukraine, Banijay has suspended licensing of new formats for the Russian market and has ceased production of several programs resulting in the cancellation of the Russian version.
 In June 2025, it was announced that a game show heavily inspired on the French format would be filmed at Fort Alexander, a similarly designed fortress on an artificial island in the Gulf of Finland near Saint Petersburg and Kronstadt, with filming also taking place at Fort Constantin on Kotlin Island in late August after the main restoration work is completed and would premiere in the fall on STS.
 In September 2025, it was announced that actor Alexander Petrov would be hosting the 11-episode series.

 André Bouchet, known for his role as Passe-Partout, visited Fort Alexander in August 2019; Bouchet's visit was part of a press event to promote the new Russian series of Fort Boyard that year on STS.

 Special events and spin-offs

 The fort has also been used for special private events in 2014, 2016 and 2019 by Russian visitors and filmed non-televised shows featuring children for the French sponsor Prince de LU from 2011 to 2013, with Anne-Gaëlle Riccio returning as host.
 Further mini-episodes featuring Willy Rovelli's Chef character and eating challenge were filmed in June 2020 and premiered online on the children's on-demand platform Okoo of France Télévisions, and its website france.tv from October 14, 2020.
 It was confirmed in July 2019 that an unnamed Russian billionaire of a large steel company had hired the Fort three times, firstly in 2014 for a team building session and most recently for his 50th birthday.

+On 25 May 2026, to promote the new French season, online streamer Domingo, accompanied by Baghera Jones, Zerator, and Clem Qui Court, broadcast a live stream from the fortress on Twitch, to explore the filming location and participate in some of the challenges and games from the upcoming season.
+The show's new presenter Cyril Féraud and game designer Manuel Blanquet also made appearances.
+The content creators also filmed a revamped version of the game show on location the following day, with the broadcast of this scheduled for the end of June.